Manual Annotation

 Read the short story The Tell-Tale Heart on screen and annotate passages that match the given style and attitude categories.
 What is striking about the categories?
 What are the advantages and disadvantages of such a digitally supported annotation process?

 In the annotation process you will have noticed that in some cases you are very sure how something needs to be annotated, but in others there is at least a need for discussion.
 (For example: is the early sentence “The disease had sharpened my senses, not destroyed, not dulled them” already a questionable factual claim?)
 In order to make such considerations visible in the metadata, i.e. the annotations, CATMA offers the possibility of assigning so-called Properties and Values.
 Properties offer the possibility to extend the declaratively organized tag-based annotation by a scalar concept of qualitative evaluations, i.e. by categories that can appear on different levels of the tagset.
 For example, properties like “certainty” or “importance” could be added to each tag.
-If such a property is assigned to a tag, the system will ask you for this property after each assignment of this tag, i.e. for the certainty, importance etc. of the respective annotation.
-Here you could now assign so-called “ad hoc values”, which describe in more detail how secure an annotation decision was.
+If such a property is assigned to a tag, the system will ask you for the value of this property each time you create an annotation using this tag, i.e. for the certainty, importance etc. of the respective annotation.
+Here you could now assign so-called “ad hoc values”, which for example describe in more detail how certain an annotation decision was.
 It is also possible to determine the selectable values for a particular property in advance.
-In the case of the “certainty” property, for example, you could specify a scale of 1 to 5 so that the certainties of the individual annotations are actually made comparable and measurable.
+Using the same example of the “certainty” property, you could specify a scale of 1 to 5 so that the certainties of the individual annotations are actually made comparable and measurable.
 All this is at your own discretion and depends on the particular requirements of your annotation project.

 image shows how to ass a property in CATMA

-Fig. 18: Adding a property and corresponding values to a tag in CATMA
+Fig. 18: Adding a Property and corresponding Proposed Values to a tag in CATMA

 It is also possible to use the property function for free text comments*.
 Simply define a property with the name “comment” for those tags where you see a need for commentary.
 If you use a corresponding tag for annotation, this property will be asked for in the future.
 You have the option of leaving an annotation-specific comment in the value field, which, for example, explains or justifies your annotation decision in more detail.
 Such comments can also be a valuable reminder for yourself in later annotation or analysis runs.